ninewise/dissertation/on-the-side/make-database.md

 proteome [@nightingale] annotations to their respective cross references tables and saves all encountered tryptic peptides in the *peptides* table and proteomes for further processing.
-A *proteomes* table is created with additional downloaded data, but it is not used in the UMGAP.
+A *proteomes* table is created with additional downloaded data, but it is not used in UMGAP.

 In **join equalized peptides and uniprot entries** and **join original peptides and uniprot entries**, the encountered tryptic peptide